8 Basic Survival Skills Every Adventurous Traveler Should Know

 After finding a water source, your next priority should be to start a fire.
 In the wild, a (controlled) fire is your best friend.
 It can give you life-saving warmth, help you purify water, cook food, scare away predators, and even signal for help.

-In an ideal world, you’d always have a lighter and matches with you, but in the less ideal real world, you could easily be caught without any.
+In an ideal world, you’d always have a lighter and matches with you, but in the real world (which is usually less than ideal), you could easily be caught without any.
 These tips will help you start a fire from scratch:

 - Find your tinder in the form of wood, twigs, sticks, dry grass, etc. The drier they are, the better.
 Avoid anything that looks even remotely green, unless you’re only trying to make a smoke signal.

 - There are a few different techniques to start a friction-based fire: the hand drill, the fire plow, the bow drill, and stone and steel.
 Click here for a more detailed explanation of each one of them.

 - Go from small kindling to bigger ones.
 Start the fire with the smallest fibers you have, as they will be easier to light up, and once you’ve got a flame going, gently add on the bigger sticks.

 - If you have a magnifying glass, or anything similar, you can use it to concentrate sunbeam to ignite your tinder.